jorendorff/rust-ignorance/ignorance.md

 After building `--enable-debug`, I was able to `break main` and do a few more simple things.
 I don't remember if I ever got a breakpoint to hit.

+I seem to recall that `break main` breaks in some glue code;
+`my_crate::main` is the actual main function you want.

 @@@

-> How can I turn on logging for rustc?
+> How can I turn on logging for rustc (i.e., debug output for the compiler
+> itself)?

 @@@